-If you want to go one step further to see how your app or game is performing across markets in terms of downloads and category rankings, check out our App Intelligence Add On and quickly identify your growth markets.
+If you want to go one step further to see how your app or game is performing across markets in terms of downloads and category rankings, check out our Market Intelligence and quickly identify your growth markets.
 You can even select 15 of your most relevant keywords and see how you perform on them across countries and languages.

-Localization does not only consist of keyword optimization but also involves working on your app’s content itself: creatives and in-app content.
+Localization does not only consist of keyword optimization.
+It also involves working on your app’s content itself – creatives and in-app content.
 This is called culturalization.
 The first step of this process consists of creating a custom app store page for a different locale based on that market’s unique beliefs, views, and values.
 Here are some basic elements to keep in mind when localizing your app store page:

 - Avoid offensive topics and language.
 A topic that might be acceptable in one culture could be offensive in another.

 - Use the correct references and formats in your graphics and text.
 Some very important elements to keep in mind are units of measurement (e.g. miles vs. kilometers), currencies (e.g. commas vs. periods for prices – in Europe, they write $2,99 instead of $2.99), and dates (MM/DD/YYYY in the US vs. DD/MM/YYYY in Europe).